SkaterDad/defold-vungle/README.md

 This is a [Defold Game Engine](https://defold.com) native extension which provides [Vungle Video Ads](https://vungle.com/monetize/) support.

-Platforms supported are Android & Amazon (aka.
+Platforms supported are Android & Amazon Fire (aka.
 Android without Google Play services).
 Most ad networks with rewarded video do not support these Amazon devices, but Vungle does!

 *Disclaimer: This extension is independent and unofficial, and not associated with Vungle in any way.*